student visa usa

 Cost of Obtaining US Student Visa

-The cost for USA student visa can vary depending on several factors, including the type of visa, the specific U.S. consulate or embassy where you apply, and any additional services you may require.
+The USA Student visa would cost around 45k INR can vary depending the specific U.S. consulate or embassy where you apply, and any additional services you may require.

 However, it’s essential to check the current fee on the U.S. Department of State’s website or the website of the U.S. embassy or consulate where you plan to apply, as USA study visa fees may change over time.